alewman/rom-farmer/docs/guides/TROUBLESHOOTING.md

 ### Q: What if my ROMs have different names than the DAT?

 **A:**
-- ROM Groomer validates by CRC32, not filename
+- ROM Farmer validates by CRC32, not filename
 - Use `scan verify` to check individual files
 - Consider renaming tools like:
   - Universal ROM Cleaner
   - ROM Vault
   - Advanced ROM Renamer

-### Q: Can I run ROM Groomer on a NAS or network share?
+### Q: Can I run ROM Farmer on a NAS or network share?

 **A:**
 - **Yes**, but scanning will be slower due to network latency
 - Increase threads may not help over network
-- Consider running ROM Groomer on the NAS itself
+- Consider running ROM Farmer on the NAS itself

 ### Q: How much disk space do I need?